 Well, there's a lot to know about Prime Day, so let's get right into it.

 What is Amazon Prime Day?

-Underneath all the advertising jargon you'll read about Amazon Prime Day is a rather large shopping event that kicks off on in the middle of July annually.
-It used to be a one-day event, but Amazon has since expanded that, and this year it will feature 36 hours of pure deal madness.
+Underneath all the advertising and marketing jargon you'll read about Amazon Prime Day is a rather large shopping event that kicks off on in the middle of July each year.
+It used to be a one-day event, but Amazon has since expanded that.
+In 2018 the company ran it for 36 hours, and in 2019 it expanded to 48 hours.
 Amazon claims that Prime Day is bigger than Black Friday and Cyber Monday, and basing it off of what we saw last year, it is entirely possible that the company can pull that off this year.

 The shopping event is exclusive to members of Amazon's Prime service, which offers free 2-day shipping on millions of items, access to Prime Video, photo storage, and much more.
 An Amazon Prime membership now costs $119 a year, but you can get a free 30-day trial to get all the benefits without shelling out any cash.
 Yes, that means that you'll be able to shop all the Prime Day deals, get the free 2-day shipping, and all without paying anything for it.
 Keep in mind that after the 30 days Amazon will charge you for the year in full, so you'll want to set a reminder to cancel if you don't want to keep it.

 To help celebrate its 20th anniversary, Amazon kicked off Prime Day back in 2015.
 Since then, the company has grown the event, making it a little bigger each year.
 2020 will mark the sixth anniversary of Prime Day as we know it.
 The event started as a one-day thing that had a random mix of things on sale, and has evolved into what was a 48 hour event last year that offered well over 1 million deals.